 Twitter Marketing Strategy In 2019

-Is there still a place for a Twitter Marketing Strategy in 2019?
+Is there still a place for including Twitter in our 2019 Marketing Strategy?

 The phrase “Twitter is dead” is often used when discussing Twitter with friends or colleagues.
 The rise of other social media platforms has meant that many people and brands are abandoning Twitter in favour of platforms such as Instagram and Linkedin.